 Being able to organize, communicate and collaborate with others might just spark up something great for the community.
 Not to mention that being surrounded by like-minded adults who love music can inspire you to start a community orchestra or organize a yearly concert.

 Instead of taking all proceeds for yourself, you could host musical performances and donate all funds raised to local charities.

-Don’t be afraid to chase after a long forgotten dream because age is never a matter of issue.
+Don’t be afraid to chase after a long-forgotten dream because age is never a matter of issue.
 You don’t have to learn an instrument at a young age and neither should you be fearful of mastering one when you’re a working adult.
-No matter your age, it is never too late to start music lessons.
+No matter your age, it is never too late to start music lessons and mastering an instrument.